-Along with everyone else in America, I decided to organize my house in January 2016.
+I decided to organize my house in January 2016, along with everyone else in the world.
 Once and for all!
 (Okay, maybe it was the 3rd pregnancy nesting kicking in.)
-Having heard about the Marie Kondo hype, I picked up “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” at the library.
+Having heard about the new-at-the-time Marie Kondo hype, I picked up “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” at the library.

 Mostly I was curious: what’s the big deal with Marie Kondo?
 But, I also felt like I was always getting rid of stuff.